 Just by driving less, many places such as Mexico city saw drastic improvements in pollution levels.
-By driving less, carpooling, and choosing more energy efficient vehicles, we can reduce emissions and pollution that effect the environment.
+By driving less, carpooling, and choosing more energy-efficient vehicles, we can reduce emissions and pollution that affect the environment.

 Building National Parks

 Natural parks and nature help the environment in huge ways.
-They are protected spaces that allow trees and other vegetation to grow freely as well as protecting the wildlife and animals in them.
+They are protected spaces that allow trees and other vegetation to grow freely as well as protect the wildlife and animals in them.